sanskrit/raw_etexts_english/blogs/manasataramgini/2008-02-23_early-temples-and-iconic-worship.md

 +++
-title = "Early temples and iconicxa0worship"
+title = "Early temples and iconic worship"

 +++
 It is nearly inconceivable for the average modern Hindu to imagine his